lotouux/lost-time-tracker/README.md

 ## 📌 Overview
 **Lost Time Tracker** is a Python project that analyzes system usage logs and estimates **how much time you spend in different applications**.

-It generates weekly reports with detailed statistics and also translates wasted time into **creative equivalents**, such as:
+It generates weekly reports with detailed statistics and translates wasted time into **creative equivalents**, such as:

 - How many books you could have read 📚
 - How many movies you could have watched 🎥
 - How many kilometers you could have run 🏃

+The project now includes **automatic application categorization using Hugging Face's Zero-Shot Classification** and shows a **progress bar** for classification with `tqdm`.

 ---

 ## 🚀 Features

 ✔️ Collects running process data from the operating system
-✔️ Automatic app categorization (Browser, Games, Productivity, etc.)
+✔️ Automatic app categorization (Browser, Games, Productivity, etc.) using AI
+✔️ Classification progress shown with a **progress bar**
 ✔️ Reports in **tables** (terminal output)
 ✔️ Stats per category and per application
-✔️ Creative conversion of hours → productivity (e.g. books)
+✔️ Creative conversion of hours → productivity (e.g. books, movies, km run)

 🛠️ Planned:
 - Export reports to `.txt` and `.pdf`